sarvjeet24kumar/Project-Documentation/docs/index.md

 ### 1. For Students:
 - A single portal to **explore, register, and participate** in events.
 - Access to **event history**, participation records, and notifications.
-- Improved engagement with college communities and clubs.
+- Improved engagement with college communities .

-### 2. For Club Admins:
+### 2. For  Admins:
 - A **streamlined system** to manage events, registrations, and attendance.
 - Reduced manual workload and communication chaos.
 - Improved analytics on participation trends.